Game-Frag/game-frag-coin/doc/gitian-building.md

 git push --set-upstream $NAME $VERSION-not-codesigned
 ```

-You can also mail the files to Support (support@game-frag.com) and he will commit them.
+You can also mail the files to Fuzzbawls (fuzzbawls@gamefrag.org) and he will commit them.

 ```bash
 gpg --detach-sign ${VERSION}-linux/${NAME}/gamefrag-linux-*-build.assert